open-simh/.github/docs/simdocs/simh_swre.md

 at 3001.
 Enter C again and the tape will spin thru a series of basic CPU diagnostics.

-SPS
+## SPS
----

 The software and writeup were provided by Charles Owens.

-sps1.obj and sps2.obj are the object card decks for the \"Symbolic Programming System\", a primitive assembler for the 1401 that predates the better known and more functional Autocoder.
+sps1.obj and sps2.obj are the object card decks for the "Symbolic Programming System", a primitive assembler for the 1401 that predates the better known and more functional Autocoder.

 To use SPS, write an SPS program using your favorite editor (two examples are provided, hello.sps and diaglist.sps).
 SPS decks are not free-format, but operands must be placed in columns:

-1 -- 5 Line Count (optional)
+1 – 5 Line Count (optional)

 6 - Count (number of characters when defining a constant).

-8 -- 13 Label (six characters must start with alphabetic).
+8 – 13 Label (six characters must start with alphabetic).

-14 -- 16 Opcode: Examples:
+14 – 16 Opcode: Examples:

 A = Add